 Does the Bible in any place say that sin entered the world through Eve?
 No it doesn't.
 Does the Bible say that because Eve was deceived that this somehow excused or lessened her culpability?
 No, there isn't.
 Again see the Genesis 3 paper that discusses this.

-Levi was a distant descendent of Abraham, yet it is said that Levi paid tithes to Melchizedek even though he hadn't yet been born.
+Levi was a distant descendant of Abraham, yet it is said that Levi paid tithes to Melchizedek even though he hadn't yet been born.
 How is this so?
-We know that Levi did not physically carry out the act of paying tithes, but we do know that Abraham did and we also know that Abraham was the representative head of his descendents -- because Levi paid tithes while in Abraham's loins!
+We know that Levi did not physically carry out the act of paying tithes, but we do know that Abraham did; and we also know that Abraham was the representative head of his descendants - because Levi paid tithes while in Abraham's loins!
 Abraham represented him.
-Quite simply, this is proof of the concept of male representation of descendents and is strong support of Federal Headship.
+Quite simply, this is proof of the concept of male representation of descendants and is strong support of Federal Headship.

 1 Cor.
 15:45 says, “The first man, Adam, became a living soul.
 The last Adam became a life-giving spirit."
 The "first Adam" is in reference to the man Adam.
 The "last Adam" is a reference to the man Jesus.
 This is why we see that Adam was a type of Christ.